3sky/blog-src/content/posts/blog-cds.md

 #### Summary

 It's take me several attempts to configure whole process, maybe because it's not regular build pipeline.
 After that I need to figure out how looks file structure, but here very helpful was debug method called `pwd && ls -l`.
 Configuration GitHub credentials, repo paths, etc was easy and fast.
 Installing `hugo` from snap repository was also hassle-free.
 For my case this solution is more than OK.
-Everything just works, I can reuse almost re-use my script, and documentation is neat.
+Everything just works, I can re-use almost whole my script and documentation is neat.

 ## CircleCi

 Rather small description of product on official website. `We build CI/CD so you can build the next big thing.` - circleci.com.
-I like this slogan it's really neat, if you are managers.
+I like this slogan it's really trendy, if you are managers.

 ### Why?